EmmaculateC/CODSOFT/README.md

 I learned and improved my skills a alot while designing and implementing rockpaperscissors game, crafted a nice ToDoList for varied categories of day in day out live activities, implemented an amazing password gernerator, designed a simple contact book as well as beatiful calculator.

+The following are the graphical user interfaces of the five projects.

 RockPaperScissors Game

 ![rockpaperscissors](https://github.com/EmmaculateC/CODSOFT/assets/125630933/30d2d2e1-ec5d-4b18-b8f5-496a5e5e7ab8)